StatusChecks

 Steps

-- Login to GitHub and go to your Settings.
+• Login to GitHub and go to your Settings.

-on the settings menu.
-Personal Access Tokens
+• Click on Developer Settings on the settings menu.

-on the Developer Settings menu.- Click
+• Personal Access Tokens on the Developer Settings menu.

 Next select the scopes for the token (as seen in the picture below).

-Once you have selected them, click Generate token
+Once you have selected them, click Generate token.

 This will show you a screen with your GitHub token.
 Copy this value.